Citizens' Reference Panel: Overview

-Citizens' Reference Panels will have anywhere from 24–54 citizens members, with equal numbers of men and women, while matching the age profile and geographic distribution of the population in the region or jurisdiction they represent.
+Citizens' Reference Panels will have anywhere from 24 to 54 citizens members, with equal numbers of men and women, while matching the age profile and geographic distribution of the population in the region or jurisdiction they represent.

 Members of a Citizens' Reference Panel are randomly invited and selected during a civic lottery process.
 They are considered volunteers and with the exception of reimbursements for travel and childcare, they receive no financial compensation for their time.
 The idea being that the time each citizen volunteers to the panel is part of a public service, such as jury duty.

 Much like a Royal Commission, the recommendations of a Citizens' Reference Panel are non-binding though they do carry moral stature.

 Citizens' Reference Panels developed as an offshoot of the Citizens' Assembly on Electoral Reform in British Columbia in 2004 and in Ontario in 2006.
 As of 2016, MASS LBP reports having completed 25 Citizens' Reference Panels in Canada.